 Expanded image diff support

 Extensive editor & shell integrations

 Last week, the company I work for, decided to move all it’s codebase from Github to Gitlab.
-The reason is because Gitlab has some out of the box Features like integrated devops inbuilt into their system unlike github where you’ll have to do all these yourselves.
+The reason is that Gitlab has out of the box features like integrated DevOps inbuilt into their system, unlike Github where you’ll have to do all these yourselves.

 I am used to the GitHub environment because that’s all I’ve always worked with but I saw this as a challenge to adapt to a new environment.

 I was ready to move to Gitlab but I wasn’t ready to leave GitHub Desktop, so I decided to use Gitlab and GitHub Desktop.
 I began making research on how to use them both and then my boss gave me a useful resource that helped a lot, see link below:

 It helped a lot but it was missing one vital step which was how to use GitHub Desktop with a Gitlab Repo that has 2FA(two-factor authentication) enabled.

 so let’s revisit the steps from scratch then I’ll put in the vital step.